 Under our Terms of Service and Conditions of Use, children under 18 are not allowed to use our website and access our services.
 It is not our intention to offer products or services to minors.

 The All In One Biz uses Google Analytics to help analyze how users use the site.
-The tool uses “cookies”, which are text files placed on your computer, to collect standard Internet log information and visitor behaviour information in an anonymous form.
+The tool uses “cookies”, which are text files placed on your computer, to collect standard Internet log information and visitor behavior information in an anonymous form.
 The information generated by the cookie about your use of the website (including your IP address) is transmitted to Google.
 This information is then used to evaluate visitors’ use of this website and to compile statistical reports on website activity.

 We will never (and will not allow any third party to) use the statistical analytics tool to track or to collect any Personally Identifiable Information of visitors to our site.
 Google will not associate your IP address with any other data held by Google.
 Neither we nor Google will link, or seek to link, an IP address with the identity of a computer user.